AkashBorgalli/Adult-Income-Classification/README.md

 3. Reduced no.of unique categories of education, maritial-status.\
 4. Converted Salary feature to binary.\
 5. Enforced label-encoding on entire dataset.\
-6. Applied Smoteenn to handle imbalanceness of database.\
+6. Applied Smoteenn to handle imbalanceness of target feature\
 7. Transformed data using StandardScalar.